-1. The Facebook Portal
+1. The Facebook Portal (Our Pick)

 One of the most clever features of this photo frame-like piece of technology is that the camera pans and zooms around the room to follow the person you’re talking to.
 It’s often difficult to get whole faces on the screen when using other video calling devices, but this smart camera allows you to move and talk freely, while always staying in the frame.
 The camera automatically widens when someone enters the room too, so it keeps everyone in view.
 It also integrates its video call with Facebook-owned WhatsApp and the popular Facebook Messenger, so your family can easily call the Portal device from their phone.

 Created especially for the elderly, the GrandPad by Acer, is a touchscreen tablet that is super-easy to use.
 It requires no tech skills, and it has a basic menu of large icons, and text to just the essential features.
 You can make and receive a video call with just one touch, and you can check news, and play games on it too.
 But to simplify usage and avoid confusion, it doesn’t offer web browsing.

 This one-button communication device is designed to connect seniors with their family, friends, and loved ones across all generations.
 Smartphones and tablets aren’t for everyone, and some video calling apps can be very confusing to use.
 It can become harder to remember passwords and use touch screens as we get older, which can put many people off using them.
 KOMP features only one button, and there’s no complicated interface to navigate, meaning it’s easier to stay in touch, even for those who didn’t grow up with technology.